 Additionally, the reauthorized law and regulations indicate that the traditional “discrepancy” model for determining whether a child has a SLD, which relied on a severe discrepancy between IQ and achievement, is no longer in favor.
 The regulations provide that states must adopt criteria for determining whether a child has a SLD.
 The criteria cannot require schools to use the discrepancy model, but instead must permit the use of a process based on the child’s response to intervention.

-Accordingly, states can permit the use of discrepancy models, but it is more likely states will use other models
+Accordingly, states can permit the use of discrepancy models, but it is more likely states will use other models such as the research-based “response to intervention.”

 The reauthorized IDEA allows schools to use up to 15% of the federal special education funds they receive to develop and implement coordinated, early intervention services for students in kindergarten through grade 12 (with a particular emphasis on students in kindergarten through grade 3) who have not been identified as needing special education or related services, but who need additional academic and behavioral support to succeed in a general education environment.